-Jur ne 17, 2021 Title: Appointment of Board Member to Central Florida Clinical Practice (Organization ☐ Information ☐ Informati on for Upcoming Action ⊠ Action Meeting Date for U pcoming Action Purpose and Issues to be Considered: The Central Florida Clinical Practice Organiza employed clinical faculty members to the CFCPO a clinical faculty member director vacancy occurs and that the individual elected hold office for departure of a clinical faculty member who servemployed clinical faculty was conducted to fill to Naveed Sami was elected pursuant to CFCPO's which expires in the third quarter of 2022.
-D Board of Directors.
-The last, that it be filled by an election the unexpired term of his ed on the CFCPO Board of the vacancy for the remained Bylaws also provide that when ion held by the clinical faculty, /her predecessor.
-Due to the f Directors, an election by the der of its unexpired term.
-Dr. Although CFCPO is not a DSO, it follows similar in alignment with the president's goal of building Background: Central Florida Clinical Practice Organization, Into serve as a support entity for the UCF College of state medical schools.
-CFCPO receives and hold appropriate expenses, manages reserves, ensure provides administrative and financial services. f Medicine clinical mission, ds clinically related revenue , similar to that of other Florida es, applies that revenue to pay Recommended Action: Approval of the election of Dr. Naveed Sami to s erve on the corporation's E Board of Directors.
+June 17, 2021 Title: Appointment of Board Member to Central Florida Clinical Practice Organization ☐ Information ☐ Information for Upcoming Action ☐ Action Meeting Date for Upcoming Action Purpose and Issues to be Considered: The Central Florida Clinical Practice Organization, Inc. (CFCPO) Bylaws authorize election of thre employed clinical faculty members to the CFCPO Board of Directors.
+The Bylaws also provide that whe a clinical faculty member director vacancy occurs, that it be filled by an election held by the clinical faculty and that the individual elected hold office for the unexpired term of his/her predecessor.
+Due to the departure of a clinical faculty member who served on the CFCPO Board of Directors, an election by the employed clinical faculty was conducted to fill the vacancy for the remainder of its unexpired term.
+Do Naveed Sami was elected pursuant to CFCPO's Bylaws to serve the remainder of his predecessor's term which expires in the third quarter of 2022.
+Although CFCPO is not a DSO, it follows similar review processes to ensure full transparency and oversight in alignment with the president's goal of building a culture of trust, engagement, and accountability.
+Background: Central Florida Clinical Practice Organization, Inc. (CFCPO) is a 501(c)(3) tax exempt organization create to serve as a support entity for the UCF College of Medicine clinical mission, similar to that of other Florid state medical schools.
+CFCPO receives and holds clinically related revenues, applies that revenue to parappropriate expenses, manages reserves, ensures proper accounting procedures are being followed, an provides administrative and financial services.
+Recommended Action: Approval of the election of Dr. Naveed Sami to serve on the corporation's Board of Directors.
 Alternatives to Decision: The election results could be rejected.
-Fiscal Impact and Source of Funding: N/A Authority for Board of Trustees Action: 2020 Florida Statute 1004.28, Section (3) Fifth Amended and Restated Bylaws of Central F Torida Clinical Practice Or ganization, Inc. Contract Reviewed and Approved by General Counsel ☐ Not Applical ble ⊠ Committee Chair or Chair of the Board has a pproved adding this item to the agenda ⊠ Submitted by:
+Fiscal Impact and Source of Funding: N/A Authority for Board of Trustees Action: 2020 Florida Statute 1004.28, Section (3) Fifth Amended and Restated Bylaws of Central Florida Clinical Practice Organization, Inc. Contract Reviewed and Approved by General Counsel \Box Not Applicable \boxtimes Committee Chair or Chair of the Board has approved adding this item to the agenda \boxtimes Submitted by: